-This is pretty much a must-have (although I did meet a lady at one of the Baby Shows who wrapped her nappies up and checked them at the bottom of the stairs until she had a wash going on!!!)
-You need a decent sized nappy bucket to hold at least a couple of days worth of nappies (or up to 12 / 14).
+This is pretty much a must-have (although I did meet a lady at one of the Baby Shows who wrapped her nappies up and chucked them at the bottom of the stairs until she had a wash going on!!!)
+All of the options above are large enough to hold at least a couple of days worth of nappies (or up to 12 / 14).

 Mesh Laundry Bags are usually used when wet-pailing however even if dry pailing, it can make transferring your mucky nappies into the washing machine just a little bit easier.
 Worth considering, but not a must have.

 Yes, it's worth buying a nappy bag to hold both clean and dirty reusable nappies.
 Our large double pocket wetbags are perfect for a whole day out.
 They also include a handy mesh laundry bag so you never have to touch the mucky nappies.

 A wet nappy bag is pretty much a must-have as you'll need to transport dirty nappies home if you're out and about.

 Our XL Large Nappy Wet Bag is also very practical and will hold a LOT of nappies - at least 10, so it's also worth considering for using at nursery etc. They come in a variety of stylish designs too, perfect for carrying your nappies when you leave the house.

 To sanitise cloth nappies add a nappy sanitiser such as Bio-D detergent which is nappy friendly to the rinse cycle in your washing machine.
 This will help keep your nappies hygienically clean.